gpowerone/sitepaigemcp/README.md

 3. **"Permission denied" when writing files**
    - Ensure the target directory is within `SITEPAIGE_ALLOWED_ROOTS`
    - Check that the directory exists and you have write permissions

+4. **Database connection errors**
+   - For PostgreSQL: Ensure the database service is running (`pg_ctl status` or `systemctl status postgresql`)
+   - Verify the connection details (default PostgreSQL port is 5432)
+   - Check that the database and user exist with proper permissions
+   - For cloud databases, ensure SSL settings are configured correctly

 ## License